 The lack of sleep and physical demands during maternity leave did NOT help recovery from labor and delivery.
 I was still not recovered at 12 weeks when I returned to work.
 At 6 months, I went back to the doctor, still in discomfort and pain.
 I was told it was from lack of sleep and rest for my body.
 Stress – it really does take a toll on the body.

-From 7 pm until morning, the reflux caused a different problem for the firs year.
-He was desperate to nurse, frantic.
-He began to eat, but suddenly it was like someone pinched him – his body stiffened and fists clenched.
+From 7 pm until morning, the reflux caused a different problem for the first year.
+Our son was desperate to nurse, frantic.
+He began to eat, but suddenly it was like someone pinched him.
+His body stiffened and fists clenched.
 He threw his head back and the scream from his tiny body would shatter my heart as he tore his mouth away from my chest (ouch).
 The wail continued, rattling until no breath was left and his face turned beet-red.
 We tried bottles and pacifiers.
 He refused.
 When he took a bottle at night, it too resulted in pain.

 So we did our best to soothe him.
 Arms and backs exhausted after an hour or so, I would give in and nurse him.
 Still frantic, then the few moments of calm would be shattered by painful screams until finally he would pass out.
 Afraid to move, I held him until I got up the nerve to tiptoe upstairs to try to lay him down.
 If the floor creaked, or he was moved in any way, he would wake in pain.
 Rarely could he be transferred from my arms.
 Often, I stayed on the couch, holding him while he slept while trying to rest my eyes.
 Even sleeping, he cried out in pain, limbs flailing.
 I always prayed he would stay asleep, but he wouldn’t.
 He slept for 40 minutes, followed by a few hours of squats and pacing.